 Q: Is a solar-plus-storage system sufficient on its own?

 A: For most industrial applications in regions with unstable grids, a solar-plus-storage system is designed to handle the majority of the factory’s needs.
-The grid connection or a smaller backup diesel generator is often retained as a tertiary safety net for prolonged periods of bad weather or system maintenance.
+The grid connection or a smaller backup diesel generator is often kept as a tertiary safety net for prolonged periods of bad weather or system maintenance.

 Q: How does this affect the initial investment cost?